 “To me, Mission Gait is that light of hope, that community who strives to guide people who face unimaginable challenges to their fullest and unique potential through direct training and emotional support along with a grass roots exchange with other rehab centers interested in expanding their skills and knowledge.”

 Robin P. Yoder, MSW

-Director of education
+Director of Community reintegration

 Robin Yoder is the Co-Founder of The Hawthorne Cancer Resource Center, located in Johnston-Willis Hospital in Richmond, VA.
 The Hawthorne is a nonprofit, dedicated comprehensive cancer resource center where services are free to anyone impacted by a cancer diagnosis, regardless of one’s hospital affiliation.
 Robin has been employed at Johnston-Willis as the outpatient Oncology Social Worker since 1991, providing supportive and educational counseling to individuals or through cancer support groups to help one cope with the impact of living with a cancer.
 She received her Master of Social Work from Virginia Commonwealth University and her Bachelor of Science in Special Education from East Carolina University.